Bui Tuan Dung

 Bui Tuan Dung (Bùi Tuấn Dũng, 裴俊勇, born 1972) is a director working in Vietnam Feature Film Studio (Vietnam Feature Film Studio).
-He is one of the most successful directors in the beginning of 21st century with both genres: feature film and TV series.
+He is a successful director in both feature films and TV series.
 With the strength of topic related to war had careful selection from audience and investors, Bui Tuan Dung still has his own image and can prove his talent without using PR tools.

-Not only a skillful director, Bui Tuan Dung is thought as the one having a wide range of knowledge and knowing very well about the fields his films are in.
-Thus, details in his movie are very solid and persuasive.
+Bui Tuan Dung has a wide range of knowledge about the fields his films are in.
+Thus, details in his movies are very solid and persuasive.
 He was a judge in the National Film Festival period, and is known for being part of the faculty of the International Film School in Saigon.